webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 You will probably be able to prepare most JSF and PrimeFaces tests just using the simple `FakeQuery` and `FakeEntity` system offered here (although they can't imitate the full JPA query detach/merge process).

+If this `FakeQuery` recipe really does not meet your needs consider using actual JPA and an [Embedded Derby DB](https://db.apache.org/derby/papers/DerbyTut/embedded_intro.html) database together with EJBs and/or CDI.
+But remember, the more moving parts you have, and the more your test app depends on a Java EE container, the more likely it is that a support team will not be able to reproduce you setup exactly when you submit a test case to them.
+Are you testing Java EE or JSF ?

 #### More about lazy loading/fetching in entity getters vs @PostConstruct in JSF